aws-samples/aws-cloudtrail-analyzer-workshop/README.md

 For this workshop, we will be working within the Canada Central (ca-central-1) region.
 To switch regions, click the region dropdown in the top right of the window and select **Canada (Central)**.

-To easily deploy the CloudFormation stack using a copy of the *cloudformation.yaml* template that is contained in an S3 bucket, please browse to the following stack launch URL:
+To easily deploy the CloudFormation stack in the Canada (Central) region, please browse to the following stack launch URL:

 http://amzn.to/sid341cfn

+That stack launch URL uses a copy of the *cloudformation.yaml* template that is contained in an S3 bucket, which is the same as the one contained in this code repository.

 1. On the **Select Template** page, note that the template location where it says "Specify an Amazon S3 template URL" is prepopulated with the S3 URL to the template.
 Click **Next**.
 2. On the **Specify Details** page, note that the stack name is prepopulated as "ReInvent2017-SID341", but you may change it if desired.
 If you'd like to receive alarm notifications via email later when we add support for alarming on CloudTrail-based detections, please fill in the **NotificationEmailAddress** parameter with your email address.
 Please note that if specifying a notification email address, you will receive a subscription confirmation email shortly after the stack creation completes in which you must click a link to confirm the subscription.
 Click **Next**.